venkat2305/LearnScribe/readme.md

 - remove access token from local and put it in memory only.
 - generate strctured notes for all the wrong answered questions for that quiz.
 - llama-3.2-90b-vision-preview use it for images.
+- stores sources url's if provided.
 - after sometime, it automatically logging out and if we open `https://learn-scribe-seven.vercel.app/login` directly, we get
 404: NOT_FOUND
 Code: NOT_FOUND
 ID: bom1::78lzm-1741459500931-9941ec04b3bf

 but if we open `https://learn-scribe-seven.vercel.app`, it goes to login page(above url only) and then we can login.

+- fix wrong password entering
+- when we refresh a page, it is causing issues. like that page is not loading.
+- for prompt sending while generating quiz, we can add popular snippets like coding outputs, tricky and use it in the prompt.

 Medium
 - we are using different models and hosting providers, we need to have them all at one place for easier maintainability